enviro-lab/ncbi-submit/README.md

     --config "${NCBI_CONFIG}" \
     --outdir "${NCBI_DIR}"
 ```
-##### Python:
+Python:
 ```python
 # check GenBank submission status (NOTE: db='gb')
 ncbi.check(db='gb')
 ```

-### Download all reports and get accessions
+### How to get accessions (BioSample, SRA)
 To acquire the accessions for all samples submitted via ftp under your group's account, `ncbi_submit` can download all xml report files and parse out the accession details.
 A directory will be created in `outdir` containing all submission-specific directories, each containing its report files.
 The `-f` or `--files` flag allows the use of a list of report files to parse.
 If provided, those files will be parsed for accession details rather than downloading the latest report files.
+NCBI only stores uploads for a certain amount of time, so accessions found in newly downloaded reports are combined with those from previously downloaded report files to get the most complete picture.
+This means it's important that you run `ncbi_submit ftp check` after each submission has been processed to ensure accurate results.
 The database can be specifed to indicate which accessions are desired and yield csvs (for the BioProject associated with your current `config` file) at `<outdir>/accessions_<bioproject>.csv` with the following fields:
 | database | fields |
 |-|-|
 | 'bs_sra' | sample_name, BioSample, SRA |